Incredible Care. Incredibly Close.

 Beatrice Community Hospital and Health Center

 In 1976, the Mennonite Deaconess Home and Hospital changed its name to Beatrice Community Hospital and Health Center.
-In the early 1980s because of changing medical and economic conditions and the size of the community, it became apparent that Beatrice and its surrounding communities could not continue to support two individual hospitals, and in 1982 the Lutheran Hospital was acquired by BCHHC.
+In the early 1980s because of changing medical and economic conditions and the size of the community, it became apparent that Beatrice and its surrounding communities could not continue to support two individual hospitals, and in 1982 the Lutheran Hospital was acquired by BCH.
 The Lutheran Hospital building was used as a long-term care facility known as Parkview Center until it closed in 2010.

-In 1992, BCHHC acquired the Wymore Clinic.
+In 1992, BCH acquired the Wymore Clinic.

-In 2017, BCHHC acquired Community Medical Center.
+In 2017, BCH acquired Community Medical Center.

-© Beatrice Community Hospital & Health Center, 2023.
+© Beatrice Community Hospital & Health Center, Tue Mar 19 11:54:35 GMT 2024.
 All Rights Reserved.

 This website is for informational purposes only and not intended as medical advice or a substitute for a consultation with a professional health care provider.